kanamandarajesh/Docker/network.md

 | **overlay**       | Used in Swarm or multi-host communication.                                                | Cross-host container communication.                |
 | **macvlan**       | Containers need to be reachable on the network like physical devices.                     | Containers have their own IP addresses.            |

 Docker networks allow you to configure communication between containers and with external networks based on your needs.
-If you'd like more details on any specific network driver, feel free to ask!